MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 For more information, see [Extents overview](kusto/management/extents-overview.md).

 > [!NOTE]
-> Azure Data Explorer also retains essential metadata, such as table schemas and policy objects for data ingestion, query, and background activities.
-For a list of such policies, see [Policies overview](kusto/management/policies.md).
+> Azure Data Explorer also retains essential metadata such as table schemas and policy objects.
+For a list of policies, see [Policies overview](kusto/management/policies.md).

 ## Indexing